Titan Wood Post Anchor

 Otherwise it's a guaranteed way to spend more than you intended and to end up with a poorly designed and built deck.

-On the other hand, if you want to give it a try yourself, we'll explain the basics behind drafting your own deck plans so you can do it yourself.
+If you want to give it a try yourself, we'll explain the basics behind drafting your own plans so you can do it yourself.

 Drawing your own plans means you can break away from boring designs and create something better suited to your needs and tastes.